Getting Dental Work In Mexico Part II – Our Los Algodones Experience

 Take Interstate 8 just West of Yuma, AZ to the Andrade Mexico (Los Algodones or Rte 186 exit).
 Travel south on Route 186 for 7 miles to the Mexico border.
 At this point you could take your car into Mexico, but the vast majority of people just park on US side and walk over.
 There are large parking lots for both cars & RV’s run by the local Indian tribe right before the border on US side.
-It costs $5 to park for the day and takes ~5 mins to walk across to Los Algodones.
+It costs US$6 to park for the day and takes ~5 mins to walk across to Los Algodones.
 All the dentists are concentrated within a small radius (just a few blocks), so you can easily and safely walk to your dentist without any issues whatsoever.

 3/ What Should You Bring With You?

 Two things you must bring are your passport and cash/checks.
 There are no customs checks going into Mexico (you simply walk in), but there are some limits to what you can bring with you (see HERE) and you will be required to pass customs coming back into the US.
 Most of the dentists in Mexico take either cash or check, so bring your money with you.
 Many dentist offices will also take credit cards, but there is typically an extra charge and if you plan on eating lunch in town cash will serve you best.
 EVERYONE in Los Algodones takes US$ so there is no need to bring pesos unless you want to.

 4/ How Did We Find Our Dentist?

 When you enter Los Algodones you will be inundated by street “peddlers” asking you if you need a dentist or prescription drugs.
 Although they can be quite persuasive I recommend doing your research and making your choices beforehand.
 I spent alot of time asking around on forums, internet and doing searches.
 Some of the things I looked for were:

 - Certified in Mexico with continuing education in Mexico or US